joglr/katpis/README.md

     katpis test

 ### katpis fetch
-Attemps to download sample files for a given problem.
-If available, they will be downloaded to the current directory.
+Fetches any available sample files given the shortname of any kattis problem.

 #### Usage
     katpis fetch <kattis-problem-shortname>